gitexample2/blue-kale/README.md

 # blue-kale
-This is an enahnced readme
+# This is an enhanced readme